ma-kjh/ma-kjh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I’m Jeonghyeon, Data Science Ph.D. student at SeoulTech, advised by Prof. Sangheum Hwang.
+Hi, I’m Jeonghyeon, Data Science Ph.D. student at <a href='https://www.seoultech.ac.kr'>SeoulTech</a>, advised by <a href='https://sites.google.com/ds.seoultech.ac.kr/daintlab/members/director?authuser=0'>Prof. Sangheum Hwang</a>.

-I recieved B.S in Information and Industrial System Engineering & B.S. in Electrical Information Engineering at Seoul National University of Science and Technology (SeoulTech).
+I recieved B.S in Industrial and Information Systems Engineering & B.S. in Electrical and Information Engineering at Seoul National University of Science and Technology (SeoulTech).

 I'm interested in

-- Multi-modal Representation Learning
+- Multi-Modal Representation Learning
-- Energy-based-models (EBMs)
 - Machine Unlearning

 Feel free to reach out if you'd like to chat or collaborate with me.